Francis Foster (comic)

-Francis Foster is a British comedian and podcast host.
+Francis Foster is a British author, comedian and podcast host.

 Foster was born to a British father and Venezuelan mother and he grew up in both London and Venezuela.
 His first language was Spanish.
 He has said that he was diagnosed with severe ADHD as a child and that he still needs to meditate every morning to stay focused.

-He had been unhappily working as a drama teacher at inner-city British schools when his father suggested that he try writing instead.
-In 2009, he took the advice of author and story consultant Robert McKee, who said that in order to become a good writer, one should do stand-up comedy.

 In his stand-up comedy career Foster has opened for such comedians as Eddie Izzard, Paul Chowdhry and Jeff Garlin.

-Foster is also a political commentator and in February 2025, while addressing the Alliance for Responsible Citizenship in London, Foster stated a warning about Labour Prime Minister Keir Starmer, saying Starmer was "far more dangerous" than the political right acknowledges.
-Foster also challenged the idea that Starmer lacks intelligence.
+Foster is also a political commentator.